We Built 127 High-Converting Websites. Here Are the Basic Website Requirements That Actually Drive Results.

 - Timeline: Results started within 2 weeks

-📊 The pattern: Getting basic website requirements right isn’t sexy, but it works.
+The pattern: Getting these website requirements right isn’t sexy, but it works.

 Why Most Business Websites Fail These Basic Website Requirements